Cannabis Is Key Weapon in Fight to End Stress

 Chronic stress is connected to 6 leading causes of death: heart disease, cancer, lung disease, cirrhosis of liver, accidents, and suicide.

-It’s a rough day after a long week.
+It’s a rough day after a long week of stress.
 You stayed late at work.
 Both your supervisors and your peers made the day unbearable, but you got through it.
 Then you crawled through bumper-to-bumper traffic on your way home.
 You checked the mail after you parked the car, only to find a stack of overdue bills and debt collection notices.
 When you finally enter your home and fall back on your couch, you pull out some buds, pack a bowl, and exhale your worries away.

 What you’ve just done is self-medicate with cannabis.
 And so long as you correctly titrated your dose, you may have just done more to preserve your health than any conventional pharmaceutical ever could.